by Mitja Kolsek, the 0patch Team

 Cons: Other attack vectors remain open, such as malicious documents, or opening a malicious font file in Font Viewer; Users who are used to seeing thumbnails, preview, and/or file details in Windows Explorer may suffer productivity impact; In a network deployment, it's hard to prevent users from re-enabling these Explorer features and re-opening the attack vector.

 - Disable the WebClient service.
 The WebClient service is installed and running by default on all Windows workstations (but not servers), and works like this: when you try to open a network share anywhere in or outside your network (e.g., on the Internet), and it can't be accessed via SMB protocol, WebClient attempts to access the shared folder using WebDAV, an HTTP-based protocol - and therefore goes through all corporate and home firewalls that allow web browsing from users' computers.
 This provides a powerful attack vector for these vulnerabilities as all the attacker would have to do is get the victim to click a link to a network share hosted on attacker's computer somewhere on the Internet, and Windows Explorer would (after some delay) display font files in it.
 The link could be hosted on attacker's web site, or sent to the victim via email.
 (Note that only Internet Explorer and Edge would actually open the link from a web page in Windows Explorer.)
-If you want to test how WebDAV works, click this link in Internet Explorer or Edge and wait a couple of seconds before Windows Explorer shows you the remote folder.
 If you don't need this feature, Microsoft recommends disabling the WebClient service.

 Pros: Simple to implement for individual users on their own computers; Relatively simple to deploy network-wide via GPO or other central deployment via registry changes; No reboot needed.